 How many people called you?

-A friend of mine called up the top person in New York called up.
+A friend of mine called out, the top person in New York called up, great friend of mine, very successful.

 Gee, I didn't like what was said.

-I said, Oh, where did you see it?
+I said, oh, where did you see it?

 Did you read it?